keenan218/SFIA-project/README.md

 ![Risk Assessment](https://github.com/keenan218/Fundamentals-project-1/blob/master/risk_assessment.png)

 ## Front-End Design
+Even though the project maybe in very early stages it still has all the necessary functionality.
+You are able to create multiple Wishlists, each containing multiple entries.
+You have the ability to read your wishlists, update and even delete entries.
+The app has a sign-up and a log-in page, however these are currently still a work in progress as I am still adding the functionality.

 ### Known Issues
 - One known issue is when a user goes to update an entry it updates the original entry but also creates a duplicate at the bottom of the list.